.github/workflows/deploy.yml

 How It Works

-The Docker image is built on the GitHub Actions runner and uploaded to your server via the Haloy API, using the same mechanism as haloy deploy from your local machine.
+The action downloads the Haloy CLI for the runner’s platform, sets HALOY_API_TOKEN, and runs haloy deploy --no-logs with any flags you specify.
+The Docker image is built on the GitHub Actions runner and uploaded to your server via the Haloy API, the same way haloy deploy works from your local machine.

 Security

-- The API token is stored as a GitHub Actions secret and never exposed in logs
+Your API token is stored as a GitHub Actions secret and never exposed in logs.
+It authenticates using the same bearer token mechanism as the CLI, so no additional server-side configuration is needed.

 Without the Action